ScottGibb/Cups-Dymo-LabelWriter450/ReadMe.md

 ![Stage 1 Windows 10](./docs/windows-10-add-printer-2.png)

 You should then be able to use the printer from the rest of windows.

+## Setting up the Dymo LabelWriter using the CUPS UI

+This seems to happen a lot [issue](https://forums.raspberrypi.com/viewtopic.php?t=333307)

 ## Developer Story and Issues